Imoleayo-tech/Lita-Class-Project-2/README.md

  Objective: To pursue a new carreer in data analysis and be an expert in all tools used by a data analyst.

  Bio: To pursue a successful professional career in a challenging work environment with opportunities for career development based on demonstrated performances and achievements, with hard work and effective team work to meet organizational and personal objectives.
 A Passionate data analyst with expertise in data visualization, data cleaning, data query, machine language, and statistical analysis

+ ### Course Outline
+  In the course of the training we were taught how to use Excel, SQL, Building Github Portfolio, and Power BI as data analysyt
+  ### Tools Used in Class